-On March 28–29, the Jan Sawka Estate in collaboration with the Polish Cultural Institute New York is presenting a two-day symposium on Jan Sawka: The Place of Memory (The Memory of Place).
-Day One will be held at the Dorsky in New Paltz, where the panel discussion “The Person and the Place” will focus on the biographical aspects of Jan Sawka’s life.
-Panelists include Hanna Sawka (the artist’s widow), Dr. Frank Boyer, and art collector Michael Solow.
+On March 28–29, the Jan Sawka Estate in collaboration with the Polish Cultural Institute New York had planned to present a two-day symposium on Jan Sawka: The Place of Memory (The Memory of Place).
+Day One would have been held at the Dorsky in New Paltz, where the panel discussion “The Person and the Place” would have focused on the biographical aspects of Jan Sawka’s life.
+Panelists included Hanna Sawka (the artist’s widow), Dr. Frank Boyer, and art collector Michael Solow.

-Day Two will take place at the Kościuszko Foundation in New York City, where the panel “Invoking the Inner Landscape” will be accompanied by the launch of a thematic exhibition on Jan Sawka’s work with the same title as the panel, on view March 29–May 15.
-The symposium at the Kościuszko Foundation will be an academic analysis of the art-historical and critical implications of Sawka’s art practice.
-Special guests include Dr. Peter Schwenger, cultural critic and Resident Fellow at the Centre for the Study of Theory and Criticism at the University of Western Ontario; Beth Wilson, art critic and the Art History Lecturer at SUNY New Paltz; Dr. Tom Wolf, Professor of Art History at Bard College; Ksenia Nouril, the Jensen Bryan Curator at The Print Center in Philadelphia; and exhibition co-curator Dr. Frank Boyer.
-Both this and the Dorsky panel will be moderated by Hanna Maria Sawka.
+Day Two would have taken place at the Kościuszko Foundation in New York City, where the panel “Invoking the Inner Landscape” would have been accompanied by the launch of a thematic exhibition on Jan Sawka’s work with the same title as the panel, on view March 29–May 15.
+The symposium at the Kościuszko Foundation would have been an academic analysis of the art-historical and critical implications of Sawka’s art practice.
+Special guests included Dr. Peter Schwenger, cultural critic and Resident Fellow at the Centre for the Study of Theory and Criticism at the University of Western Ontario; Beth Wilson, art critic and the Art History Lecturer at SUNY New Paltz; Dr. Tom Wolf, Professor of Art History at Bard College; Ksenia Nouril, the Jensen Bryan Curator at The Print Center in Philadelphia; and exhibition co-curator Dr. Frank Boyer.
+Both this and the Dorsky panel would have been moderated by Hanna Maria Sawka.
 Visit polishculture-nyc.org for more details.

 Jan Sawka was a visual artist, painter, printmaker, graphic artist, set designer, and architect.
 After moving to New York City with his family in 1977, he illustrated commentary for the Op-Ed page of the New York Times and designed graphics and sets for Off-Broadway theaters.
 In 1989, he designed a monumental set for the Grateful Dead’s 25 Anniversary tour as a solution to Jerry Garcia’s concern about stadiums being inhuman concert environments.
 He won major awards including the “Oscar de la Peinture” and “Special Prize of the President of France” at the International Festival of Painting in Cagnes-Sur-Mer in 1975, the Japanese Cultural Agency Award (1994), and the “Excellence in Architecture Award” from the American Institute of Architects (2010).
 Learn more at jansawka.com.

 Golden West?
-Jan Sawka’s California Dream is on view at The Robert and Frances Fullerton Museum of Art at California State University San Bernardino (5500 University Parkway, San Bernardino, CA) through May 9, 2020.
-The exhibition is curated by Hanna Maria Sawka and Dr. Frank Boyer, and organized in partnership with the Polish Cultural Institute New York.
+Jan Sawka’s California Dream was on view at The Robert and Frances Fullerton Museum of Art at California State University San Bernardino (5500 University Parkway, San Bernardino, CA) through May 9, 2020.
+The exhibition was curated by Hanna Maria Sawka and Dr. Frank Boyer, and organized in partnership with the Polish Cultural Institute New York.

-Jan Sawka: The Place of Memory (The Memory of Place) continues at The Samuel Dorsky Museum of Art at SUNY New Paltz (1 Hawk Drive, New Paltz, NY) through July 12, 2020.
-The exhibition is curated by Hanna Maria Sawka and Dr. Frank Boyer, and organized in partnership with the Samuel Dorsky Museum of Art in SUNY New Paltz, the Polish Cultural Institute New York, the SUNY New Paltz Foundation, Inc., and The Kościuszko Foundation.
+Jan Sawka: The Place of Memory (The Memory of Place) was scheduled to continue at The Samuel Dorsky Museum of Art at SUNY New Paltz (1 Hawk Drive, New Paltz, NY) through July 12, 2020.
+The exhibition was curated by Hanna Maria Sawka and Dr. Frank Boyer, and organized in partnership with the Samuel Dorsky Museum of Art in SUNY New Paltz, the Polish Cultural Institute New York, the SUNY New Paltz Foundation, Inc., and The Kościuszko Foundation.